Frederick Blackman

-He was buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife Elsie (1882 - 1967).
+FF Blackman was buried at the Parish of the Ascension Burial Ground in Cambridge, with his wife Elsie (1882–1967).

 Blackman's law of limiting factors

 Blackman proposed the law of limiting factors in 1905.
 According to this law, when a process depends on a number of factors, its rate is limited by the pace of the slowest factor.
 Blackman's law is illustrated by C O2 concentration as a limiting factor in the rate of oxygen production in photosynthesis:

 Suppose a leaf is exposed to a certain light intensity which can use 5 mg. of C O2 per hour in photosynthesis.
 If only 1 mg. of C O2 enters the leaf in an hour, the rate of photosynthesis is limited due to C O2 factor.
 But as the concentration of the C O2 increases from 1 to 5 mg./hour the rate of photosynthesis is also increased.

 Works

-"Experimental researches in vegetable assimilation and respiration":
+'Experimental researches in vegetable assimilation and respiration':